-The cloth, “Veil of Veronica”, is said to be kept in Saint Peter’s Basilica in Vatican.
+The cloth, “Veil of Veronica” is said to be kept in Saint Peter’s Basilica in the Vatican.
 As the veil was copied so much until the Middle Ages, we can never know which or what is the truth.

 Jesus passes through the Gate of Judgment where the name of the accused is posted.

 The rampart ended here at that time; Jesus heads up to Golgotha out from the gate.